BenjiTrapp/GPSSimulator/README.md

 ![gps](https://butlerautogroup.files.wordpress.com/2014/01/gps.jpg)

-# TODO: Translate and rewrite the old text ... #

 ### Virtual Prototype / vHIL
 This virtual prototype is assumed to be a software model, that emulates real hardware.
 This fact shall make it easier to move the testprocess a little bit more into the front of the already established hard-